lutherism/GraphNoQL/README.md

 # Brief

-`./source/js/modules/queryEngine.js` is the primary module in this project, which takes in a query object (defined in `./docs/schema.md`), and a callback.
+`./source/js/modules/queryEngine.js` is the primary module in this project", which takes in a query object (defined in `./docs/schema.md`)", and a callback.
 It then makes a bunch of mongo queries and returns the queried tree to a callback.

 # Example